 - SPECIAL OFFER: 3-year plan (75% off - link below)

 - 2,048-bit SSL keys and DNS leak protection

 - Extra-secure Double VPN for data encryption

 - Apps can sometime be slow to connect.

 CyberGhost is a powerful VPN that combines a generous array of features with ease of use.
 While most VPNs ask you to configure your connection manually, CyberGhost works a little differently.
 First, you install the service on your device using one of many apps compatible with all common devices, from video game consoles and routers to desktops and smartphones.
 Once you’ve done that, you’re presented with 6 configuration profiles.
 Two – unblock basic websites and unblock streaming – are specifically geared to help you access the Internet freely.
 Using them, PC users can unblock virtually any website they want.

 Despite being easy to use, CyberGhost is rich in features.
 For starters, each configuration profile can be customized with a number of simple toggles including “block ads”, “data compression” and “extra speed”.
 Depending on what you’re doing online, you can customize your connection to work whichever way you need it to.
 In addition to having these extra features, CyberGhost is strong on fundamentals.
-With 2,700+ nodes in 60 countries, the server network is one of the biggest in the industry.
+With over 5,500 servers in 80 countries, the server network is one of the biggest in the industry.
 Encryption is 256-bit AES, meaning it’s military-grade and virtually uncrackable.
 Last but not least, the logging policy is immaculate and doesn’t even store your e-mail address.

 - Private: Strong no logs policy